 Students are encouraged to participate in the varsity, intramural, club, and recreational athletic programs available at Wentworth.
-Specific information is available in the Athletic Department office in the Nelson Recreation Building office.
-Wentworth is a Division III member of the National Collegiate Athletic Association (NCAA) and competes as a member of The Commonwealth Coast Conference (TCCC).
+Specific information is available in the Athletic Department office in the Nelson Recreation Center.
+Wentworth is a Division III member of the National Collegiate Athletic Association (NCAA) and competes as a member of the Commonwealth Coast Conference (CCC).
 It is also affiliated with Eastern College Athletic Conference (ECAC).

-Wentworth offers intercollegiate competition for men in baseball, basketball, golf, ice hockey, lacrosse, rifle, soccer, tennis, and volleyball.
-Women’s intercollegiate teams include basketball, rifle, soccer, softball, tennis, and volleyball.
+Wentworth offers intercollegiate competition for men in baseball, basketball, golf, ice hockey, lacrosse, soccer, tennis, and volleyball.
+Women’s intercollegiate teams include basketball, lacrosse, soccer, softball, tennis, and volleyball.
 Schedules can be found in the Athletic Office, the Dean of Students’ Office, and on the Wentworth website.

 Wentworth offers students the opportunity to compete in a number of sports through the Colleges of the Fenway (COF) intramural program.
 Games are played in many sports including: basketball, flag football, indoor soccer, dodgeball, softball, volleyball and whiffleball.
 All day program students enrolled at Wentworth who satisfy the conditions of eligibility may compete.
 Varsity athletes may not participate in intramural competition in those sports in which they are presently competing at the varsity level.

-The Tansey Gymnasium and the Nelson Recreation Building contains three standard basketball courts and facilities for one-wall handball, volleyball, and similar sports.
-In addition, a full-size rifle range is located in the basement along with a fully-equipped fitness center on the third floor.
+The Tansey Gymnasium and the Nelson Recreation Center contains three standard basketball courts and facilities for one-wall handball, volleyball, and similar sports.
+In addition, there is a fully-equipped fitness center on the third floor.
 Locker rooms for both men and women are available.
 The main athletic offices are located on the second floor.

 Sweeney Field, an outdoor athletic complex on campus, consists of regulation lacrosse, soccer, and softball fields with lighting for evening use.
 This facility is also available for recreational and intramural uses.
-There are also three tennis courts located between Tansey Gymnasium and Watson Hall.
+There are also three tennis courts located between the Nelson Recreation Center and Watson Hall.